 Unafraid to take risks

 Risk is also a key component of innovation.
-(Without taking a chance on a new idea, there would be no new ideas.)
-Constant innovation is an age-old component of all competitive advantage, and small businesses run by risk-taking owners can often be far more innovative than their larger competitors.
+Without taking a chance on a new idea, there would be no new ideas.
+Innovation is an age-old component of all competitive advantage, and small businesses run by risk-taking owners can often be far more innovative than their larger competitors.

 Few successful entrepreneurs start businesses just because they want to make money.
-Small businesses have traditionally always been more committed to societal needs than large companies.
-And they’re more apt to consider their communities when they define their business purposes.
+Traditionally, small businesses have always been more committed to societal needs than large companies, as well as more apt to consider community when defining their business purposes.
 Because small businesses are small, and often managed by their founders and owners, they are also more likely to be more committed to those purposes.
-Maintaining a commitment to purpose is just much harder in large, public companies.
+Maintaining a commitment to purpose is much harder in large, public companies.

-Small company employees tend to know each other and are well-known to management.
-The close interpersonal relationships that naturally form in smaller companies give them a “family feel” – something large organizations try to cultivate, but can never quite pull off because they are so big.
-That regard for interpersonal relationships also bleeds out into community involvement and a sense of social responsibility for many small companies, and it pays off.
+Small company employees tend to know each other, and are well-known to management.
+The close interpersonal relationships that naturally form in smaller companies give them a “family feel” – something large organizations try to cultivate but can never quite pull off because of their size.
+Their interpersonal relationships also bleeds out into community involvement and a sense of social responsibility for many small companies, and it pays off.
 A greater commitment to business purpose, better employee quality of life, and a chance to get involved in the community have always made small businesses competitive employers.

 Secrets of small business competitive advantage today

-It’s true that the ability to innovate more quickly has always been a small business competitive advantage.
+It’s true that the ability to innovate quickly has always been a small business competitive advantage.
 But the pace of innovation has become so fast, small businesses have to up their innovation game.
 Today’s knowledge has a short shelf-life.
 If we can’t capitalize on an idea quickly, it could very well become worthless.
-No only do small businesses have to continue to have innovative ideas, in today’s world, they have to bring them to market quickly.
+Not only do small businesses have to continue to have innovative ideas, but they have to bring them to market quickly.
 The good news is that because small businesses have lower overhead, multi-skilled employees, are more adaptable and more efficient internally than large corporations, they are in a great position to gain competitive advantage through accelerated innovation.